Business Tools And Documents You May...Or May Not Need

 Supplies to take with you on your assignments.

 1. Small roller luggage or handbag - To keep supplies and other personal necessities.
 You never know what can happen while you are assisting a Client.

-You may be needed to stay longer or overnight, or have an unexpected trip to the emergency room.
+You may be needed to stay longer, overnight, or have an unexpected trip to the hospital.